-The mere mention of a forest or brush fire conjures up images of wide-scale destruction.
+The mere mention of a forest or brush fire conjures images of wide-scale destruction.
 In the most extreme cases, fire can be destructive — even deadly.
 Not all fire is bad, though.
-In fact, a growing number of landowners and deer managers are embracing prescribed burns as an effective way to improve habitat for whitetails and other wildlife.
+Many landowners and deer managers embrace a prescribed burn as an effective way to improve habitat for whitetails and other wildlife.

 The Return Of Fire

 Once a common management tool, fire was often used by Native Americans to control unwanted vegetation and to regenerate aging wildlife habitat.
 They knew hundreds of years ago that fire was good for wildlife.

 Burning fell out of favor some time in the late 20th century partly as a result of safety issues.
 Thanks to a new interest in habitat management for a variety of species and a new understanding of fire safety, burning has seen a tremendous resurgence among professional wildlife managers and private landowners alike.
 Fire is back.